-Questionnaire

-- The Nordic Cancer

-Societies drafted the

-questionnaire, and

-Epinion suggested slight

-adjustments to the setup

-and wording of some

-questions.

-- The Danish partner organisations in Sweden, Norway, and Finland supplied Epinion with translated versions of the questionnaires.
+Questionnaire Scripting of survey Quality assessment Data collection Data processing Data analysis The Nordic Cancer Societies drafted the questionnaire, and Epinion suggested slight adjustments to the setup and wording of some questions.
+The Danish partner organisations in Sweden, Norway, and Finland supplied Epinion with translated versions of the questionnaires.
 The Icelandic partner organization also translated the questionnaire into Icelandic before handing it over to Gallup, which was responsible for the Icelandic data collection.

-Scripting of survey

-- Epinion set up the questionnaires in Danish, Finnish, Norwegian and Swedish in a user-friendly format that can be answered on all devices (PC, tablet, smartphone). - Gallup set up the questionnaire for Iceland.

-Quality assessment

-- Epinion conducted a thorough manual quality check on all five questionnaires. - The Danish Cancer Society received links to all five questionnaires, which they approved before distributing it to the respondents. - Each partner organization furthermore approved the questionnaires in their respective languages.

-Data collection

-- The team collected data between June 3rd and June 24th, 2024 - They closely monitored the data collection to ensure it reflected the population distributions of gender, age, region, and educational level in each of the five countries. - Respondents in Denmark, Sweden, Norway, and Finland were recruited through the online panel Bilendi, while Gallup handled the data collection in Iceland.
+Epinion set up the questionnaires in Danish, Finnish, Norwegian and Swedish in a user-friendly format that can be answered on all devices (PC, tablet, smartphone).
+Gallup set up the questionnaire for Iceland.
+Epinion conducted a thorough manual quality check on all five questionnaires.
+The Danish Cancer Society received links to all five questionnaires, which they approved before distributing it to the respondents.
+Each partner organization furthermore approved the questionnaires in their respective languages.
+The team collected data between June 3rd and June 24th, 2024 They closely monitored the data collection to ensure it reflected the population distributions of gender, age, region, and educational level in each of the five countries.
+Respondents in Denmark, Sweden, Norway, and Finland were recruited through the online panel Bilendi, while Gallup handled the data collection in Iceland.
+Epinion cleaned the data by filtering out speeders and flatliners.

-Data processing

-- Epinion cleaned the data by filtering out speeders and flatliners.
 Speeders are respondents who take less than 40% of the median time within the panel to complete the survey.
-Flatliners are respondents who select "do not know" more than three standard deviations from the mean. - The data is weighted based on gender, age, region, and education in each country and is nationally representative on these parameters.
+Flatliners are respondents who select "do not know" more than three standard deviations from the mean.
+The data is weighted based on gender, age, region, and education in each country and is nationally representative on these parameters.

-Data analysis

 After data processing, the analysis of the data from the five different countries is presented in this report.

-Distribution across background variables